diffusionflow/diffusionflow.github.io/index.md

 ### Reflow operator

-The Reflow operation in Flow Matching connects noise and data points in a straight line.
+The Reflow operation in flow matching connects noise and data points in a straight line.
 One can obtain these (data, noise) pairs by running a deterministic sampler from noise.
 A model can then be trained to directly predict the data given the noise avoiding the need for sampling.
 In the diffusion literature, the same approach was the one of the first distillation techniques <d-cite key="luhman2021knowledge"></d-cite>.